 Microsoft’s Hyperlapse Video works on any phone with Android 4.4 Kit Kat or Android 5.0 Lollipop, but we’d also suggest that your phone should have a decent enough processor and at least 1GB of RAM, or the app crashes.
 With this app, you can shoot or import videos, speed them up (1x to 32x the normal speed), and get rid of shaky images.
 Of course, you can also share those videos on Instagram later.
 Our full Microsoft Hyperlapse Mobile review has any other details you might need.

 While not made in-house at Microsoft, the software giant did buy what we reckon is the best cross-platform calendar: Sunrise.
 Install it, give it access to your Facebook, Twitter, Google Calendar and other apps, and you’ll have a central calendar that keeps all your appointments and events in one place.

 Sunrise’s best feature is the sheer number of third-party services it can connect to so that your reminders are centralized.
 Apart from Google, iCloud, and Microsoft Exchange, it supports Evernote, Asana, Trello, LinkedIn, Google Tasks, and several other apps in which a reminder or a notification is important.

-Download: Sunrise Calendar for Android (Free)
+Download: Sunrise Calendar for Android (Free) [No longer available]

 In my recent roundup of apps you should install first on your Android, several commenters said OneNote made it to their list of must-have apps.
 The popular note-taking service is now completely free and cross-platform, so you can access your notes on any other device.